redBorder/synthetic-producer/README.md

 ```

 This will create 10 sets form by a **client_mac** of type *mac* and **src** of type *ip*.
 The sets are making on the init and them don't change after.
+A message has 1 set that is choose randomly from 10 sets.

 ## Contributing